Skip to Content

 The drills also involved China’s Coast Guard, operating in areas around Taiwan and its outlying islands of Matsu and Dongyin, located just off China’s southeastern coast.

-Between 5 a.m. and 8 a.m. local time Monday, Taiwan’s Defense Ministry detected 25 Chinese aircraft, including 16 that crossed the Median Line, an informal demarcation point in the Taiwan Strait that Beijing does not recognize, but until recent years had largely respected.
+Between 5 a.m. and 4 p.m. local time Monday, Taiwan’s Defense Ministry detected 125 Chinese fighter jets, choppers and drones around Taiwan, including 90 that crossed the Median Line — an informal demarcation point in the Taiwan Strait that Beijing does not recognize, but until recent years had largely respected.

 A total of seven Chinese warships plus additional Coast Guard vessels were detected near the Taiwan Strait, according to the ministry.